Best Birding Spots in the U.S.

 Everglades National Park, Florida

-The unique landscape of the Florida Everglades makes it not only one of the best national parks in the country but also one of the best places to spot birds.
+The unique landscape of the Florida Everglades makes it one of the best national parks in the country and one of the best places to spot birds.

 You can follow a 38-mile road with ample spots for stopping and entryways into numerous trails, including the Anhinga Trail, Snake Bight Trail and a 15-mile road through Shark Valley.

 Known as a "River of Grass," expect to see wading and woodland birds, including Wood Stork, Black-whiskered Vireo, Snail Kite and Short-tailed Hawk.